Apatosaurinae: Neck combat

 The cervical vertebrae of Brontosaurus and Apatosaurus are robust, which has led to speculation on the purpose of the neck's robusticity.
 The neck had expensive energy requirements, so the reason for their evolution must have been important to the animal. notable features include: dense cervical ribs and diapophyses, ribs that are angled ventrally, and an overall subtriangular cross-section.
 Cervical ribs acted as anchors for the longus colli ventralis and flexer colli lateralis muscles, which are used in the ventral motion of the neck.
 Stronger muscles for ventral motions allowed more force to be exerted ventrally.
 The cervical ribs formed a "V"-shape in anterior view, which could be used to shelter the softer underlying tissues of the neck from damage.
-The bottoms of these cervical ribs were capped by round, protruding processes (extenstions of bone).
+The bottoms of these cervical ribs were capped by round, protruding processes (extensions of bone).
 These have been suggested to have been attachment points for bosses or keratinous spikes.
 In a 2015 preprint, Taylor and colleagues argued that due to the combination of these traits, apatosaurines would use their necks for combat between individuals by striking each other with their necks, with this hypothesis being nicknamed "Brontosmash".
 Behavior like this has been observed in other animals like giraffes.